-Is there any chance that the churches and the churchmen will attend to what I have to say and that a renewal of the faith as it was in Christ will return?
-Are there enough men of vision in the churches to save the day—a vision of meeting the need of man and not a vision of the growth and aggrandizement of the churches?
-Such men do exist in every religious organization, but they are woefully and deplorably few.
-Even if united (which seems as yet sadly impossible because of doctrinal differences), they present a somewhat futile group versus the organized power, the materialistic splendour the vested interests and the fanatical determination of the reactionary ecclesiastics of all faiths.
-It is for these few, however, that I write because it is usually the struggling minority (in this case the spiritually-minded few) who guard the true vision and finally bring it into being; they are the ones who walk the torrid, unhappy streets with starving agonizing humanity and who, therefore, recognize in an acute sense the need for the regeneration of the churches.
+Is there any chance that a renewal of the faith as it was in Christ will return?
+Are there enough men of vision in the churches to save the day—a vision of [Page 125] meeting the need of man and not a vision of the growth and aggrandizement of the churches?
+Such men do exist in every religious organization, but they are deplorably few.
+Even if united (which seems as yet sadly impossible because of doctrinal differences), they present a somewhat futile group versus the organized power, the materialistic splendour, the vested interests and the fanatical determination of the reactionary ecclesiastics of all faiths.
+It is usually the struggling minority (in this case the spiritually-minded few) who guard the true vision and finally bring it into being; they are the ones who walk the torrid, unhappy streets with agonizing humanity and who, therefore, recognize in an acute sense the need for the regeneration of the churches.

-[page 192] Our religious platforms, our pulpits, and our religious periodicals and magazines are full of appeals for men to turn again to God and to find in religion a way out of the present chaotic conditions.
-Yet, humanity has never before been so spiritually inclined or so consciously and definitely oriented to the spiritual values and to the need for spiritual re-valuations and realizations.
+Our religious platforms, our pulpits, and our religious periodicals and magazines are full of appeals for men to turn again to God and to find in religion a way out of the present chaotic conditions.
+Yet, humanity has never before been so spiritually inclined or so consciously and definitely oriented to the spiritual values and to the need for spiritual revaluations and realizations.
 The appeals going out should be made to the church leaders and to the ecclesiastics of all faiths and to church workers everywhere; it is they who should return to the simplicity of the faith as it is in Christ.
 It is they who need regeneration.
 Men are everywhere demanding light.
 Who is to give it to them?
-Those who are themselves walking in the grossest darkness?
-Again, the blind leading the blind!

 There are two major factors which are responsible for the failure of the churches: